arinyaho/matters/_posts/2025-12-13-rag-security-1-en.md

 Dense vs hybrid vs rerank vs graph vs “prompt engineering” are different ways of implementing what happens inside the parentheses.
 In that sense, RAG is less a name for a retrieval method and more a way of adding a **context construction layer** to the system.

+In production, it's often more accurate to view this as a **lifecycle** that also spans ingestion/indexing artefacts (embeddings, indexes, metadata bindings, logs) that persist and get reused.

-What matters to me is that this layer isn’t just “fetch a few documents.”
-It tends to produce multiple artifacts:
+What matters to me is that this layer isn't just "fetch a few documents."
+It tends to produce multiple artefacts:

 - raw text / chunks
 - candidate lists